lock3/wg21/p2258/paper.md

 The ability to expand a range of reflections into a list of function arguments, template arguments, base classes, etc. is an important use case for metaprogramming.
-However, the expansion of non-packs is a novel feature and equires new syntax to nominate a term as being expandable.
+However, the expansion of non-packs is a novel feature and requires new syntax to nominate a term as being expandable.
 Our preferred approach is to require an ellipsis *before* the term being expanded.
 For
 example: